0xfarmed/TaikoBot/readme.md

 - Lends a random amount between 1 USDC to 2 USDC into the minterest Dapp.
 - Withdraws all USDC from the minterest Dapp
-- Multiple wallets support (currently only one wallets is supported

 ## CONTRIBUTE